Chinatown Heritage Centre – Singapore Heritage Restaurant

 Have you ever had rice served with mango?
 The only variety I had before this was in Thailand.
 Mango sticky rice is a very common food over there.
 Normally, I would prefer fruit to be a palate cleanser or dessert kind of thing, rather than be used as an ingredient in my meal.
 But for mango rice, I make an exception because it’s so darn yummy!

 The mango chicken rice over here is awesome!
 Adorned with cucumber and tomato slices by the side, I had thought that this humble-looking dish might be good, but nothing spectacular.
 But I was hooked from the moment I took my first bite!
-It was simply mouthful after mouthful of flavor and pure delight!
+It was simply mouthful after mouthful of flavour and pure delight!

 In addition, the restaurant places much emphasis on health.
 Rather than the usual coconut milk used to make curry, yogurt is used as a substitute.